 What should I do if I receive an alleged violation letter?

-Please review the information in the Code of Community Standards to become more familiar with the process.
-Please contact us by email to confirm your appointment or call us at 617-747-2143.
+Please review the information in the Student Code of Community Standards to become more familiar with the process.
+Please contact us by email to confirm your appointment, or call us at 617-747-2849.

 At the hearing, you will be informed of the alleged violation(s) and the conduct process.
 You will have the opportunity to respond to the alleged violations, ask questions, provide information, and offer your own account of the situation under discussion.

 Can I bring someone with me to my hearing?

 You are entitled to have an advisor.
 An advisor can be any person that you wish.
 The advisor's role is to support you during this process.
 Your advisor may not speak on your behalf during the hearing.